 Below are some of the main financial supports available for Family Carers.
 For For full details of Social Welfare payments, Health Service Executive and other supports, see our Rights and Entitlements Booklet.

 More information: Half-rate Carer’s Allowance

 This is a short-term payment paid for up to 24 months to insured people who reduce their working hours to 15 per week or give up employment to care on a full-time basis for someone who requires full-time care and attention.
 Employees who have at least one year’s service may take unpaid Carer’s Leave of up to 2 years from their work in order to provide full-time care for someone who needs it.
 Carer’s Benefit may be paid during this time (if they have enough paid contributions).
-The Carer will receive a Free Travel Pass and the Carer’s Support Grant (formerly the Respite Care Grant).
+The Carer will receive the Carer’s Support Grant (formerly the Respite Care Grant).

 More information: Carer’s Benefit

 Two Carers who provide care on alternate weeks can be accommodated on the Carer’s Allowance Scheme.
 Under legislation the Carer must provide this care for a complete week i.e. Monday to Sunday.
 Each Carer will share the Carer’s Allowance and the annual Respite Care grant.
 A Carer who provides care on alternate weeks with the care recipient attending a residential institution every other week can also be accommodated on the Carer’s Allowance Scheme.